isabella232/devo-ps.github.io/source/blog/deploy-your-infrastructure-in-one-click.md

 template: post.html
 ---

-We just released [devo.ps 0.5.0](http://devo.ps/blog/releasing-devops-0.5.0/) and are pretty excited one feature in particular.
+We just released [devo.ps 0.5.0](http://devo.ps/blog/releasing-devops-0.5.0/) and are pretty excited about one feature in particular.

 ### Introducing: the devo.ps button